andre-fu/andre-fu/README.md

 ### Hey! 👋
-My name is Andre, I'm a 4th year Engineering Science student at the Universiy of Toronto, specalizing in Machine Intelligence.
-- 📸 I'm researching CNN meta-learning optimization techniques with the DSP lab at UofT
-- 💻 I've interned at Microsoft as a SWE & PM
+My name is Andre, I'm finishing up my engineering degree at UofT.
+I'm interested in disitributed machine learning (federated learning), computational efficicency and climate change solutions.
+Looking to collaborate on interesting deep learning problems or fast one-day builds!

-- 📧 Feel free to reach out to me through [email!](mailto:andre.fu@mail.utoronto.ca)
+📧 Feel free to reach out to me through [email!](mailto:andrefu.af@hotmail.com)

-Please check out my [personal website](https://andrefu.ca) or read some of my writing at [my blog](https://blog.andrefu.ca).
-Don't forget to subscribe for blog updates!
+Please check out my [personal website](https://andrefu.ca) or read some of my writing at [my blog](https://blog.andrefu.ca)

 <!--
 **andre-fu/andre-fu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.